Tropical Storm Ian strengthens over Caribbean and could approach Florida as major hurricane

 Tropical Storm Ian strengthened as it moved over the Caribbean Saturday and could approach Florida early next week as a major hurricane, according to forecasters.
 Florida Gov. Ron DeSantis has declared a state of emergency.

-The National Hurricane Center (NHC) said early Saturday that Tropical Storm Ian was 300 miles south-southeast of Kingston, Jamaica, moving west-southwest at 15 mph.
+The National Hurricane Center (NHC) said early Saturday that Tropical Storm Ian was 270 miles south-southeast of Kingston, Jamaica, moving west at 15 mph.
 It had maximum sustained winds of 45 mph.

 "Early next week, Ian is forecast to move near or over western Cuba as a strengthening hurricane and then approach the Florida peninsula at or near major hurricane strength, with the potential for significant impacts from storm surge, hurricane-force winds, and heavy rainfall," the National Hurricane Center said.